24Lights/EXXA-General-Test-2025/general_task/README.md

 **Observations:**

+### Cluster 1
-**Cluster 1:**  a.
-Contains samples with consistent global brightness and distinct contour patterns.
+1. Contains samples with consistent global brightness and distinct contour patterns.
-                b.
-Multiple well-defined rings and dark gaps.
+2. Multiple well-defined rings and dark gaps.
-                c.
-Spiral arms and asymmetries are visible in some disks
+3. Spiral arms and asymmetries are visible in some disks.
-                d.
-The ring structures are often off-center or elliptical, suggesting disk inclination or non-axisymmetry.
+4. The ring structures are often off-center or elliptical, suggesting disk inclination or non-axisymmetry.
-                e.
-Disk structures suggest gravitational interactions, indicative of planet-disk coupling.
+5. Disk structures suggest gravitational interactions, indicative of planet-disk coupling.

-                f.
+### Cluster 2

-**Cluster 2:**  a.
-Contains more uniformly distributed brightness patterns, possibly representing noise-dominated or feature-absent images.
+1. Contains more uniformly distributed brightness patterns, possibly representing noise-dominated or feature-absent images.
-                b.
-Bright, highly symmetric ring-like structures.
+2. Bright, highly symmetric ring-like structures.
-                c.
-Overall smooth brightness gradient, often circular in geometry.
+3. Overall smooth brightness gradient, often circular in geometry.
-                d.
-These could be debris disks or evolved protoplanetary disks with less massive material.
+4. These could be debris disks or evolved protoplanetary disks with less massive material.
-                e.
-The presence of a central cavity but without internal substructures may suggest that planet formation is advanced or complete.
+5. The presence of a central cavity but without internal substructures may suggest that planet formation is advanced or complete.
-                f.
-No visible asymmetries, spirals, or warps.
+6. No visible asymmetries, spirals, or warps.